shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 Cloverbraid snorted, stomped her hoof, and shook her head.

 Larkwren hugged her neck.
 “Thank you, Cloverbraid.”
 He approached the blue guard.
-“Ok, take me back to the emperor.
+“Ok, take me back to the emperor.”

 The blue guard guided him back.

-When he reentered, hunched over as he was in that room, everyone else had finished signing the contract and were giving it back to the emperor.
+When he reentered, hunched over as he was in that room, everyone else had already finished signing the contract and were giving it back to the emperor.

 “Well?”
 Emperor Galaya eyed Larkwren.